w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 requirement to validate the authentication while enabling the merchant to manage the user experience.

+Thus, following a browser prompt and user consent, the information that is exposed to the Web site is the Web Authentication assertion that includes signed transaction data.

 ## 2. Do features in your specification expose the minimum amount of information necessary to enable their intended uses?

 Yes.

 ## 3. How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?

-The features does not collect or expose any such information.
+Any information displayed through this feature is provided by the caller (e.g., the merchant).
+The Web Authentication credentialID in the assertion that is generated after a browser prompt and user consent is considered public information (not PII).

 ## 4. How does this specification deal with sensitive information?

-The only sensitive information this feature handles relates to the (WebAuthn) credential ID of the created credential.
-This credential ID is saved in the user agent along side the Relying Party ID when the issuing bank creates an SPC-enabled `PublicKeyCredential`.
-Later, an origin that has access to this credential ID, presumably via a trusted server integration with the issuing bank, can provide it to the user agent via [Payment Request API] to exercise the corresponding `PublicKeyCredential`.
+Although the credentialID that results from Web Authentication is not considered PII, it may be considered sensitive. credentialIDs are provided as input to the API.
+The API reveals that the user has an associated authenticator only after a browser prompt and user consent.

 ## 5. Do the features in your specification introduce new state for an origin that persists across browsing sessions?

-No.
+Secure Payment Confirmation relies on Web Authentication, which introduces state.
+Secure Payment Confirmation does not introduce additional state.

 ## 6. Do the features in your specification expose information about the underlying platform to origins?

-No. As with WebAuthn we take care not to expose e.g. credential existence (or lack thereof) to any caller.
+Secure Payment Confirmation relies on Web Authentication, which exposes some underlying information.
+Secure Payment Confirmation, like Web Authentication, takes care not to expose e.g. credential existence (or lack thereof) to any caller.

 ## 7. Does this specification allow an origin to send data to the underlying platform?

-(TO COMPLETE)
+Secure Payment Confirmation relies on Web Authentication, which supports interactions with the underlying platform (that is, authenticators).
+Secure Payment Confirmation sends transaction data to authenticators to be included in the resulting assertion using a standard Web Authentication mechanism (clientData).

 ## 8. Do features in this specification enable access to device sensors?

-This feature allows an origin to access the user's authenticator to create or exercise a public key credential.

-## 8. What data does this specification expose to an origin?
-Please also document what data is identical to data exposed by other features, in the same or different contexts.

-This feature exposes the same data as [Web Authentication] with one exception: it allows any origin to exercise a credential via Payment Request API, provided that the user consents on a user agent's native UI that clearly indicates that the calling origin is requesting payment using a specific payment instrument.
-When the user consents and provides an authentication gesture, the calling origin gains access to a [PublicKeyCredential] that contains an [AuthenticatorAssertionResponse].
-This data structure contains a credential ID, which is information the caller already has, and a crytographic signature, which is not useful unless the caller has access to the relevant public key.
+Secure Payment Confirmation relies on Web Authentication, which supports interactions with the underlying platform (that is, authenticators).

 ## 9. Do features in this specification enable new script execution/loading mechanisms?